DeathTrooperr/TemporalAI/README.md

    npm run dev -- --open
 ```

+## Login Instructions

+1. Select the Google account you want to sign in with
+2. You will get a message similar to "Google hasn’t verified this app".
+Click "Advanced", then "Go to temporalai.pages.dev (unsafe)"
+3. Click "Continue" twice to allow Temporal AI access to your Google Calendar.

 ## User Input Guidelines

 Events should have a distinct name.
 For example, don't just say "meeting", specify what kind of meeting it is.